 The Ordnance Survey's Explorer maps are divided into the kilometre squares of the National Grid, which stake out the paper at four centimetre intervals.
-Map number OS Explorer 174 Epping Forest and Lee Valley , titled "Epping Forest and Lee Valley", covers an area from inner London out to the country of Essex and Hertfordshire, six hundred squares in all.
+OS Explorer 174 (Epping Forest and Lee Valley) covers an area from inner London out to the country of Essex and Hertfordshire, six hundred squares in all.
 The whole of the modern Epping Forest is there, together with almost all of the New River.
 Roman Ermine Street and its descendant, the Great Cambridge Road, course lengthwise along the sheet, and the ancient way to Colchester likewise runs across the southern edge.
 Near here the Ordnance Survey has recorded my own home, a short section of a pink rectangle, a carefully delineated plot behind.

 Somewhere else on the sheet, a similar splash of pink (I should imagine) is home to John Rogers, film maker, author and Waltham Forest's psychogeographer-in-residence for their 2019 "London Borough of Culture".
 He has amassed over three years an extensive videography of his walks through the Lee Valley, and although I have met him only once, I have accompanied him along many miles of virtual space, and it must have been a comment in one of these that inspired me to take a more systematic approach to my own explorations.

 The plan I had in mind was to fill the grid with memory: to visit every square over the course of a single year, entering or leaving each one on foot, and then to produce something, although quite what would remain to be seen.